Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Theory

 The algorithm to determine the compound costs is outlined in Fig.~\ref{fig:PRCost}.
 To determine the required compound costs for all compounds in the CRN, we define starting conditions by assigning compound costs to selected starting compounds.
 These compounds are those compounds available at the initialization of a reactive system under consideration, similar to reactants present in a flask at the beginning of a reaction in an experiment.

-When calculating costs of all other compounds, denoted here as 'unknown compounds', the results will depend on the chosen starting compounds and their costs.
+When calculating costs of all other compounds, denoted here as ``unknown compounds'', the results will depend on the chosen starting compounds and their costs.
 Hence, one can end up with different compound costs by choosing different starting conditions.
 Before starting the first iteration, all unknown compounds are assigned an infinite positive cost,

-and with the compound costs for the starting compounds, all compounds have a $c_{i,0}$ assigned.
+and with the compound costs for the starting compounds, all compounds have a $c_{i,0}$ in arbitrary units (\si{\au}) assigned.
 Then, the algorithm starts an outer loop over the set of starting compounds, the first iteration ($n=1$), and an inner loop over all unknown compounds.

 The shortest path from a starting compound to a target compound is found with Dijkstra's algorithm\cite{Dijkstra1959}.
 In principle, any other algorithm to determine the shortest path between the two compounds could be employed.\\ If compounds of infinite costs would need to be consumed along the shortest path to a target compound, the algorithm stops any further analysis of this path and instead continues to find a path for the next target compound.
 If the shortest path does not require consumption of compounds with infinite cost, the compound cost of the starting compound is added to the current total path weight (see Eq.~\ref{eq:compoundCostDefinition2}) resulting in $c_{ i,n}^{\prime}$ for the target compound $i$.
-The current total weight $c_{i,n}^{\prime}$ is calculated as stated in Eq.\ref{eq:compoundCostDefinition2}.
+The current total weight $c_{i,n}^{\prime}$ is calculated as stated in Eq.~\ref{eq:compoundCostDefinition2}.
 Employing compound costs of the previous iteration ensures that the order of compounds analyzed is not relevant during an iteration over all compounds.
 The current total weight $c_{i,n}^\prime$ for the target compound $i$ will be defined as $c_{i,n} := c_{i,n}^\prime$ if $c_{i,n}^\prime < c_{i,n-1}$ and, if $c_{i,n}$ has been previously defined, $c_{i,n}^\prime < c_{i,n}$.\\ After iterating over all starting compounds, the compound costs of the current iteration are completed with $c_{i,n-1}$ for all compounds where the condition $c_{i,n}^\prime < c_{i,n-1}$ was not met.
 This guarantees that all compounds have a cost assigned for a possible subsequent iteration step.\\

 Finally, it is inquired whether the costs of the compounds have converged.
 Convergence will be achieved if all compounds have costs smaller than the assigned infinite value and self-consistency in the costs is reached.
 Self-consistency is achieved if none of the compound costs were altered in the current iteration.
 The loop over the starting compounds is restarted until convergence.
 Upon convergence, all compounds have costs assigned characterizing the length of the shortest paths from a starting compound to them and we achieve convergence, i.e.,